Darxo/Hardened/README.md

 - **Knock Back** now displays its hitchance bonus correctly in the preview
 - Fix Event manager crash while on the snow during the undead crisis
 - Fix world map zoom sometimes zooming too far during lag
-- Fix tactical map zoom sometimes zooming too far during lag
+- Fix tactical map zoom/pan sometimes zooming/panning too far during lag
 - Fix Armor Penetration on **Reap** being 5% lower than shown on the weapon
 - Fix Quivers needing to re-use the same ID to be correctly identified as ammo
 - Fix shieldwall animation still showing up on NPCs who lost the shieldwall effect offscreen